 The Company may accept at the Landfill any Municipal Solid Waste, Industrial Waste, Construction Waste, Demolition Waste, and Debris Waste (collectively, “Acceptable Wastes”); and the Company shall accept at the Landfill County Waste, as provided herein.

-Company shall notify the Landfill Liaison prior to submitting any request to VDEQ for approval of Specialty Waste.
+Company shall notify the Landfill Liaison prior to submitting any request to VDEQ for approval of Special Waste.

 Fly ash will be accepted at the Landfill and shall be managed in compliance with the Permit and all applicable Governmental Requirements.